Train crash in Czech Republic leaves 2 dead, dozens injured | DW | 04.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-A train collision in the Czech Republic has left two dead, 31 injured, with a further 7 in a critical condition.
+A train collision in the Czech Republic has left two dead, and dozens of people injured.
 Czech Transport Minister Karel Havlicek has blamed human error for the crash.

 Two trains collided near the Czech town of Pilsen on Wednesday, killing two people and injuring 31.
-A further 7 people are critically injured.
+A further 7 people were critically injured.

 "We can confirm that two people lost their lives at the scene," Czech police said on Twitter.